Technology and Dementia

-Technology and Dementia, a preconference to AAIC 2014, convenes researchers in the technological field working to improve the standard of living for those all those affected by Alzheimer's disease and related dementia.
-Formerly, this meeting was hosted as a conference of the Alzheimer’s Association Everyday Technologies for Alzheimer Care (ETAC) grant program.
-Technology and Dementia will feature research projects that utilize mobile technology, home-based technology and social networking to positively impact care and support for individuals with dementia as well as the care partner.
+Technology and Dementia, a preconference to the Alzheimer’s Association International Conference (AAIC), convenes researchers in the technological field working to improve the standard of living for all those affected by Alzheimer's disease and related dementia.
+Research projects that utilize mobile technology, home-based technology and social networking to positively impact care and support for individuals with dementia, as well as the care partner will be featured.

-The agenda and speakers will be posted at a later date.
+The agenda and speakers are to be announced.

 Researchers invested in the development and validation of technological resources for individuals affected by dementia.

-Technology and Dementia is a preconference to AAIC 2014.
-Preconferences require a separate registration fee in addition to AAIC or may be purchased as a stand-alone event.
-Register now.
+Technology and Dementia is a preconference to AAIC 2015.
+Preconferences require a separate registration fee in addition to AAIC conference registration or it may be purchased as a stand-alone event.
+View registration information.

 The Alzheimer's Association International Society to Advance Alzheimer's Research and Treatment (ISTAART) is a professional society for individuals interested in Alzheimer's and dementia science—including scientists, physicians and other professionals involved in the causes and treatments of Alzheimer's disease and other dementias.

 ISTAART membership makes AAIC even better: receive discounted registration, participate in professional interest areas (PIA), attend PIA Day scientific sessions (Saturday, July 18), and attend exclusive member-only scientific and networking events.
 Members also receive ongoing benefits throughout the year, including a monthly subscription to Alzheimer's & Dementia: The Journal of the Alzheimer's Association, free online access to Neurobiology of Aging, access to the online career center, monthly e-newsletters, networking forums, and extended LOI deadlines for the Alzheimer's Association International Research Grant Program.